wealthkernel/api-documentation-guides/docs/withdrawals/Basics.md

 Party ->> Your Application: "I want to make a withdrawal"

-Your Application ->> WealthKernel: POST /withdrawals Note over WealthKernel: WealthKernel checks the portfolio <br> meets the conditions for a withdrawal<br>to proceed, then makes a payment<br> to the party, and transitions<br> the withdrawal to Settled.
+Your Application ->> WealthKernel: POST /withdrawals Note over WealthKernel: WealthKernel checks the portfolio <br> meets the conditions for a withdrawal<br>to proceed.

 alt if this is a Discretionary Strategy
 WealthKernel ->> WealthKernel: Start raising cash